Kummer Rigidity for Hyperk\"ahler Automorphisms: Proof of Theorem

-Now we are almost ready to prove the Theorem \ref{lem:00}.
-One of the key facts required for the Theorem is the following \begin{theorem} Suppose $Y$ is a normal complex projective variety that has klt singularities.
-If $T|Y_{\mathrm{reg}}$ is a flat (in the analytic sense), then $Y$ is a quotient of a complex torus by a finite group acting freely in codimension one. \end{theorem} \begin{proof} Apply \cite[Corollary 1.16]{GKP} to the klt pair $(Y,\varnothing)$.
-As $Y$ is projective, there exists an abelian variety $\mathbb{T}$ and a finite Galois morphism $\pi\colon\mathbb{T}\to Y$ that is \'etale in codimension 1.
-That is, there exsits a finite group $\Gamma\subset\mathrm{Aut}(\mathbb{T})$ such that $\pi$ is the quotient morphism $\mathbb{T}\to\mathbb{T}/\Gamma=Y$ (cf. \cite[Definition 3.6]{GKP}). \end{proof}
+The following fact states that a normal variety must be a torus quotient if its tangent sheaf on the regular locus has a flat metric. \begin{theorem} Suppose $Y$ is a normal complex projective variety that has klt singularities.
+If the tangent bundle $T|Y_{\mathrm{reg}}$ is flat, then $Y$ is a quotient of a complex torus by a finite group acting freely in codimension one. \end{theorem} \begin{proof} Apply \cite[Corollary 1.16]{GKP} to the klt pair $(Y,\varnothing)$.
+As $Y$ is projective, there exists an abelian variety $\mathbb{T}$ and a finite Galois morphism $\pi\colon\mathbb{T}\to Y$ that is \'etale in codimension one.
+This yields a finite group $\Gamma\subset\mathrm{Aut}(\mathbb{T})$ such that $\pi$ is the quotient morphism $\mathbb{T}\to\mathbb{T}/\Gamma=Y$ (cf. \cite[Definition 3.6]{GKP}). \end{proof}

-In the followings, we introduce the normal space $Y$ to plug in the above Theorem \ref{lem:21}.
-Morally, it is constructed by contracting $E\subset X$ by a contraction $\phi\colon X\to Y$, and the construction of this requires $X$ to be projective (which is also the only place that we use projectivity).
+In what follows, we construct the normal variety $Y$ to plug in the above Theorem \ref{lem:21}.
+Morally, it is constructed by contracting $E\subset X$ by a contraction $\phi\colon X\to Y$.
+Such construction requires $X$ to be projective.